master-technology/desktop-menuitem/README.md

 `npm i -g @master.technology/desktopmenuitem`

 ### Usage

+This supports any exectuable file, not just AppImage.

-I tend to go to the directory I've downloaded the new "application" and then just type:
+I tend to move the application form my downloaded folder to where I want it to live and then just type:
 `desktopmenuitem ./appname-1.0.0.AppImage` and be done with it.

 This will automatically, detect the name as `Appname` (automatically removing the version and .AppImage) and create a new `appname.desktop` file in your user's application folder.

 However, you are free to pass in whole slew of options: